reflectoring/reflectoring.github.io/_posts/2020-07-27-aws-localstack.md

 ---
 When we build applications with AWS, we access various AWS services for multiple purposes: store files in S3, save some data in DynamoDB, send messages to SQS, write event handlers with lambda functions, and many others.

-However, in the early days of development, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services. **Setting up a development environment for using these services is time-consuming and incurs unwanted cost.**
+However, in the early days of development, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services. **Setting up a development environment for using these services is time-consuming and incurs unwanted cost with AWS.**

 To avoid getting bogged down by these mundane tasks, we can use [LocalStack](https://github.com/localstack/localstack) to develop and test our applications with mock implementations of these services.

-Simply put, **LocalStack is an open-source test framework for developing applications against mock AWS services.
+Simply put, **LocalStack is an open-source mock of the real AWS services.
 It provides a testing environment on our local machine with the same APIs as the real AWS services.** We switch to using the real AWS services only in the integration environment and beyond.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/localstack" %}